February 21, 2020Categories:

 NOTE: The commands that follow use $PROJECT_ID and other template variables that should reflect the relevant project and values.

 To accompany this article, I also created a full video walkthrough of setting up the pipeline.
-Feel free to follow along or skip it depending if you prefer the video or written format!
+Feel free to follow along or skip it depending on if you prefer the video or written format!

 1) Mirroring GitHub Repo to Cloud Source